nespza10/website/_pages/about.md

   <img src="/assets/images/yosemite_2021.jpg" alt="">
 </figure>

 I am currently an undergraduate student at <strong>UC San Diego</strong>, graduating class of 2025 (go tritons! 🔱).
-I was born in <strong>Japan</strong>, raised in <strong>Fairfax</strong>, CA, and ventured down to sunny San Digo for my undergraduate studies and coffee/tea reviews I like to post in 2021.
+I was born in <strong>Japan</strong>, raised in <strong>Fairfax</strong>, CA, and ventured down to sunny San Digo for my undergraduate studies in 2021.

 My research experience began in undergrad where I first worked as a research assistant and now currently am working on my honor's thesis in [Dr. Gedeon Deak's](https://cogdevlab.ucsd.edu/home) lab studying maternal cues and their ability to elicit <strong>Joint Attention</strong>.<br /><br />